Automattic/jetpack/readme.txt

 **Improved compatibility**

+* General: improvements to Coding Standards for plugin compatibility files.
 * PHP 7.4: fix PHP warnings that may appear on sites running PHP 7.4.
 * Sharing: avoid errors when using the Thrive Architect plugin.
 * Tiled Galleries: fix layout when using a gallery inside a Classic block with the Twenty Twenty theme.